dylanlott/vedh/README.md

 ## Deploying with Make

+`scripts/sync.sh` must be run before loading any migrations.
+It syncs the local git ls-files output to the production remote.
+This allows the server to access migration files at runtime.

 - `make deploy` will deploy a new version of both the server and the UI.
 - `make deploy-ui` and `make deploy-server` will deploy them each individually.